-Q-7: In the case of an individual who is an employee of multiple employers within a calendar year, must each employer provide a Form W-2 reporting the aggregate reportable cost?
+Q-7: In the case of an individual who is an employee of multiple employers within a calendar year, must each employer provide a Form W-2 reporting the aggregate reportable cost that such employer provided?

 A-7: Each employer providing employer-sponsored coverage must report the aggregate reportable cost of coverage it provides.
-However, if the employers are related employers within the meaning of § 3121(s) and one such employer is a common paymaster within the meaning of § 3121(s) for wages paid to the employee, the common paymaster must include the aggregate reportable cost of the coverage provided to that employee by all the employers for whom it serves as the common paymaster on the Form W-2 issued by the common paymaster.
-In such case, the related employers that are not the common paymaster must not report the cost of coverage they provide.
+However, if the employers concurrently employ an employee and are related employers within the meaning of § 3121(s) and one such employer is a common paymaster within the meaning of § 3121(s) for wages paid to an employee that is concurrently employed, the common paymaster must include the aggregate reportable cost of the coverage provided to that employee by all the employers for whom it serves as the common paymaster on the Form W-2 issued by the common paymaster.
+In such case, the related employers that use the common paymaster and that are not the common paymaster must not report the cost of coverage they provide.
+If the employers are related employers within the meaning of § 3121(s) but do not compensate an employee that is concurrently employed with a common paymaster, then with respect to that employee, the related employers may either report the entire aggregate reportable cost on one of the Forms W-2 provided to the employee, or allocate the aggregate reportable cost among the employers that concurrently employ the employee using any reasonable method of allocation.

 For employers participating in a multiemployer healthcare plan, see Q&A-17.